07 Aug How Not To Waste Time on Social Media

 NASA shows that complicated science is interesting and exciting by showing us what the practice of it brings, and it seems to be working.
 All you need to look at are the thousands upon thousands of retweets, likes and comments across all its social media platforms.
 In fact, NASA is the 104th most popular Twitter account (source) with ~ 11.6 million followers – not bad for a bunch of science geeks.

-NASA’s an example of note, but one that might not be applicable to most educational institutions.
+NASA is an example of note, but one that might not be applicable to most educational institutions.
+We’re not all NASA, right?
 NASA has a mandate to educate the public, but it is unfair to expect you to compete with them on equal footing.